 The message list then shows all of the related information regarding the rule document validation.
-There are couple of different message types:
+There are different message types:

 - Information: Just information regarding the validation process

-- Warning: There are some issues with document, but they are minor.
+- Warning: There are some issues with documents, but they are minor.

 - Error: The document is invalid, and should be fixed.

 - Conflicts: There are some conflicts on the document.

 On the message list, when you double click on an error, it redirects you to the specific element in the document which is causing the problem, so you can find it easily.
 Then check the error message – it is probably referring to a missing property or invalid configuration of a set of properties.
 These can be fixed in the Properties window.